ramseywise/Python/README.md

 # Couresera
 These scripts are the combination of my notes taken from various online courses via Coursera.

-Completed courses include:
+Audited courses include:
   - Python for Informatics (University of Michigan)
        - Python Basics
        - Python Data Structures
        - Accessing Web Data
        - Using Databases
   - Applied Python (University of Michigan)
        - Data Querry
        - Data Mining
        - Applied Graphics and Visualization
        - Machine Learning